6 things you didn't know your life insurance covers

 Long-term care riders allow you to take immediate payouts to pay for your assisted-living facility or nursing home.

 Many life insurance companies are inventing policies that can be used in a number of ways depending on your situation.
 Growing in popularity is the long-term care rider, which you may have added at the time you bought your policy.
 Long-term care riders allow you to take immediate payouts to pay for your assisted-living facility or nursing home.
 Your death benefit is reduced by the amount you take out.
-For more, here's how life insurance riders can pay for long-term care.

 Your policy may pay its own premiums if you can't